 His old sheds are a mixture of wooden frame with steel roof and steel frame with canvas roof.

 He said the difference between the old sheds and the new sheds is “like night and day” when it comes to milk production and comfort.

 Frans’ expansion of his operation to 3000 goats comes as demand for goat milk increases dramatically due to its use in infant formula for children who are intolerant of dairy products.

-Daniel Prestidge, of Aztech Buildings, which has been designing and building goat sheds since 2005, said demand for the barns has grown in the past 10 years as goat milk formula has become more commercialised, driven largely by the Dairy Goat Cooperative.
+Peter Hoyle, of Aztech Buildings, who has been designing and building goat sheds since 2002, said demand for the barns has grown in the past 10 years as goat milk formula has become more commercialised, driven largely by the Dairy Goat Cooperative.

-“The barns also have to be designed to operate efficiently in both summer and winter, and to deal with storms and rain,” Daniel said.
+“The barns also have to be designed to operate efficiently in both summer and winter, and to deal with storms and rain,” Peter said.

 “Dairy goats need an even temperature to maintain optimum production.
 Big fluctuations can cause disease like pneumonia.
 If they get too hot they put all their energy into keeping cool and its milk production drops like a stone,” he said.
 “They are also very susceptible to disease outside and generally perform poorly outside whereas in a barn they are comfortable and healthy and their feed can be controlled.

 “In broad terms, a well-designed barn will double their milk production.”

 Peter said Aztech’s purpose-built sheds were a perfect fit for Frans’ operation, being durable and cost-effective.